xFrah/ACSAI-obsidian/MD VERSIONS/Machine Learning/Linear Regression.md

 ![](../z_images/Pasted%20image%2020230521195632.png)

-We can also see that the error gaussians we have generated with the current parameters aren't really a great fit to the points, and so we get a low likelihood(green lines multiplied).
+We can also see that the error gaussians we have generated with the current parameters aren't really a great fit to the points, and so we get a low likelihood(product of green lines).
 We can do better.

 ![](../z_images/Pasted%20image%2020230521195849.png)